movementlabsxyz/movement/README.md

 - [`proto`](./proto): Protocol buffer definitions for the Movement Network.
 These definitions are used to generate code for interacting with the Movement Network.
 See the [proto README](./proto/README.md) for more information about the organization of protocol buffer definitions.

 ## Prerequisites (Development)
 - Nix package manager.
-Use nix to run and build Movement developer environments.  https://nix.dev/install-nix
+Use Nix to run and build Movement developer environments.  https://nix.dev/install-nix

 ## Prerequisites (Running Node)
 - Docker and Docker Compose